analogdevicesinc/VSCode-Maxim/readme.md

     * **This option is only present in the MaximSDK environment**

 * Flash
-    * This task runs the Build task automatically, and then flashes the output binary to the microcontroller.
+    * This task runs the Build task automatically, and then flashes the output binary to the microcontroller via openOCD.
     * A programmer/debugger must be connected to the target microcontroller and host PC.
     * After flashing, the reset button on the microcontroller must be pushed or the micro must be power cycled to start execution of the program.